 Professor Margaret Hogg

-I joined Lancaster University Management School in May 2004 after eight years at Manchester School of Management (UMIST) [now Alliance Manchester Business School] where I had taught consumer behaviour at undergraduate and postgraduate levels; and had been MSc (Marketing) Programme Director.
+I first joined Lancaster University Management School in May 2004 after eight years at Manchester School of Management (UMIST) [now Alliance Manchester Business School] where I had taught consumer behaviour at undergraduate and postgraduate levels; and had been MSc (Marketing) Programme Director.
 Before that, I had spent eight years at University College Salford, lecturing in Business Policy, Strategy and Marketing.
 I completed my PhD in 1995 at Manchester Business School (in consumer behaviour and retailing) via part-time study funded by University College Salford.
 At the beginning of my career I spent six years in marketing with K Shoes, Kendal.

 Research Interests

-The relationship between mixed emotions and approach and avoidance conflicts in consumer behaviour:
+The relationship between mixed emotions and approach and avoidance conflicts in consumer behaviour (In collaboration with Dr Elfriede Penz (Wirtschaftsuniversitaet, Vienna, Austria)

-The Association for Consumer Research is the major academic forum in my area of research, and I have been an active member of the ACR for the last twenty years, attending the American and European conferences.
+The Association for Consumer Research is the major academic forum in my area of research, and I have been an active member of the ACR for over twenty years, attending the American and European conferences.
 I am also a member of CCT (Consumer Culture Theory); EMAC (European Marketing Academy); and the Social History Society.

 Qualifications